ronimizy/RichEntity/Analyzers/docs/reference/RE1000_InvalidStringLiteralMemberNameDeclaration.md

 ### Description
 The model configuration in the example has `RE1000` diagnostic reported at every string literal.
-Provided code snippet covers two ways model configuration `ModelBuilder` and `EntityTypebuilder` (both with mistakes).
+Provided code snippet covers two ways of model configuration `ModelBuilder` and `EntityTypebuilder` (both with mistakes).
 - `"_childrens"` : The literal has a typo an additional `s` at the end.
 - `"name"` / `"father"` : The literals are missing the `_` character at the beginning.